-The following post will be a blog archive copy of Build Your Library’s April 2022 Monthly Newsletter.
+The following post will be a blog archive copy of Build Your Library’s April 2023 Monthly Newsletter.
 If you missed the email, you can subscribe to our mailing list here.
-[Scheduled to be sent 4/1/22 8:15 AM EST]
+[Scheduled to be sent by 4/3/23 8:00 AM EST]

-[April 1, 2022 ] – Welcome to our April Video Newsletter!
-We actually started running the video newsletter version in April 2021, so this is our one year videoversary!
-You should have gotten our regular monthly e-mail newsletter in your inbox if you are subscribed.
-But you can now watch the video highlights and read the full details below or watch the BYL April 2022 Video Newsletter on Facebook.
+You should have gotten our regular monthly e-mail newsletter in your inbox if you subscribed.
+But you can now watch the video highlights and read the full details below or watch the BYL April 2023 Video Newsletter on Facebook.

 Hey everybody, it’s Emily from Build Your Library!
 If you are just going to skim the beginning, here are the main topics in this month’s newsletter:

 Now that I have your attention, here are the details on those items and more.

 “April hath put a spirit of youth in everything.
 (Sonnet XCVIII)”

 Welcome, April!
 The sun is peeking out and beginning to stir up warmer winds.
 I’m excited to be able to spend more time out of doors and relish the new flowers and budding leaves.
 I hope you are having a lovely spring!